keyboardio/Kaleidoscope/docs/codebase/code-style.md

 **Decision**

-Use of internal linkage in `.cc` files is encouraged for all code that does not need to be referenced elsewhere.
+Use of internal linkage in `.cpp` files is encouraged for all code that does not need to be referenced elsewhere.
 Do not use internal linkage in `.h` files.

 Format unnamed namespaces like named namespaces.
 In the terminating comment, leave the namespace name empty: